Makassar people: Lifestyle

 The main source of income of the Makassar is rice farming; however, they are also famous throughout Indonesia for their skill in trading and as fishermen.
-This includes the harvesting of sea cucumbers, a practice known as trepanging.
+This includes the harvesting of sea cucumbers, a practice known in Indonesian as trepanging.

 Labor division is strict because of the rigid separation of the sexes, as in all traditional Muslim communities.
 Men are engaged in matters outside the house such as farming, fishing, etc. Women are usually responsible for the household duties, while the man is the head of the family.
 While they are in public, respect should be shown to him by the wife and children.
 Usually the final decisions concerning the family are made by the husband.
 In rural areas, arranged marriage is still widely practiced.

 Polygamy is accepted by the Makassar people, but, since a separate house must be provided for each wife, it is only practiced among the wealthy people.Siri (respect and honor) is the social code by which the Makassar live.
 Anyone seriously offending another person's siri carries the risk of being killed, in which case authorities often refuse to intervene.
 The Makassar often help their neighbors in matters such as working in the rice fields and building houses.